jpace121/Spring-Friction-Curve/README.md

 make all
 ```

-No guarantee code will compile with any other options on any other systems.
+No guarantee code will compile with any other compilers on any other operating systems.
 (I'm ~90% sure it won't work on Windows.)

 ##Use##